-232. Building on the cooperation with INTERPOL, UNESCO could emulate this with other relevant international (UNIDROIT102, the UN Office on Drugs and Crime (UNODC)103, the World Customs Organization (WCO)104) and regional organizations (European Union105, Council of Europe106, etc.) that have adopted instruments to fight against the illicit trafficking of cultural heritage.
+232. Building on the cooperation with INTERPOL, UNESCO could emulate this with other relevant international (UNIDROIT, the UN Office on Drugs and Crime (UNODC), the World Customs Organization (WCO)) and regional organizations (European Union, Council of Europe, etc.) that have adopted instruments to fight against the illicit trafficking of cultural heritage.
 This is especially true, as these organizations do not focus exclusively on land-based heritage.
-Some even considered the 2001 Convention when drafting their own instruments, although reference to UCH has not always been explicit107.
+Some even considered the 2001 Convention when drafting their own instruments, although reference to UCH has not always been explicit.

-233. The UNODC108 and the WCO109 have designed materials and tools to guide law enforcement officials.
-For example, the 2001 Convention Secretariat and the WCO designed a model export certificate for cultural objects110.
-Other institutions, such as the Organization for Security and Cooperation in Europe (OSCE)111, the WCO and the European Union112 organize trainings that target customs officials, police, coastguards, the navy and the judiciary.
+233. The UNODC and the WCO have designed materials and tools to guide law enforcement officials.
+For example, the 1970 Convention Secretariat and the WCO designed a model export certificate for cultural objects.
+Other institutions, such as the Organization for Security and Cooperation in Europe (OSCE), the WCO and the European Union organize trainings that target customs officials, police, coastguards, the navy and the judiciary.
 These trainings offer an opportunity for UNESCO to introduce the 2001 Convention.